What Can Cause Ear Pain?

 If you have a bad throat ache along with an earache, it may be tonsillitis.

 Ear infections aren’t just for kids, although children are more likely to get them.
 Symptoms of an ear infection can include fever, trouble hearing, and even nausea and vomiting.
 The ear may be painful, tender, and swollen.
 An ear infection can result from respiratory problems caused by a cold or water that remains in the ear after swimming or bathing.

 If you have persistent ear pain, it is important to have it taken care of as soon as possible.
 Whether your ear problem is an infection or something else, the staff at Lakeside Allergy Ear Nose and Throat can help.
-With offices in Rockwall, Forney, or Wylie, we can help you find relief from your ear pain.
+With offices in Rockwall and Forney we can help you find relief from your ear pain.
 Call (972) 771-5443 for an appointment today.